in

 What Color Paint Goes with Dark Brown Furniture?
+(29 Options)

-Here we answer what color paint goes with dark brown furniture including some matching factors to consider, and paint colors for bedroom & living room designs.
+Here we answer what color paint goes with dark brown furniture, including some matching factors to consider, and paint colors for bedroom & living room designs.

-Modern living room with dark brown leather furniture, pendant lights, and large windows The first thing to keep in mind when selecting the color paint to go with your dark brown furniture is what mood or theme you want to create in your room.
+The first thing to remember when selecting the color paint to go with your dark brown furniture is what mood or theme you want to create in your room.
 The color brown is generally perceived as a warm color but the atmosphere the earthen hue brings actually varies depending on its shade and undertones.

 For dark brown furniture, for instance, that has cool undertones such as gray, a light blue paint is a fitting match.
 While warm undertones such as yellow will go best with furniture with a blue-green tinge.